binaricorn/mfadt-majorstudio-1/Assignments/5 in 5/Day-3.md

 Everyday morning before leaving home, I need to make sure that I haven't forgotten anything necessary.
 In addition to my phone, my keys, my purse, my computer... there is one thing I'll feel uneasy without it: SNACKS!

-No matter chocolate bars or biscuits or candies, I need them to recharge myself, physically as well as spiritually.
+No matter they are chocolate bars or biscuits or candies, I need snacks to recharge myself, physically as well as spiritually.

 Something interesting is that the sense of taste is always related to one's memory.
 And memory is something that can not be wipen easily.